Seeds of Destruction

 While the Tashari rejoiced, thousands wept over their lost lands and loved ones.
 In the thrill of battle he had trampled over and destroyed everything someone found beautiful in the world.
 Truly he was the son of the god of war, and had brought glory to Siyanna’s mighty Empire, but he was also a monster.
 A divine monster, no less; a sacred instrument of the gods used to manifest their will on earth.
 As such, a god-child was destined to be alone forever, and anyone that tried to get close to him would suffer the same fate as Aruwana.
 The gods could not afford to lose such a critical pawn in their plans: he was much too important and much too powerful to be allowed the privilege of free will.

 Neijar’s guilt over Aruwana’s death only festered and grew, that single event putting into perspective the inevitable pointlessness of his wretched existence.
 His mind degenerated into a state of entropic apathy towards anything except his hatred for himself, hatred for the gods, and hatred for the world they used him to create.
 But most of all, he hated the divine plan that they called destiny, and decided to make it his life’s purpose to challenge it.
-Neijar vowed to never allow them to use him in their schemes again, and impaled himself on his own sword out of spite, because he knew that nobody else could.
+Neijar vowed to never allow them to use him in their schemes again.

-A living legend in life, his name and reputation achieved immortality in death.
-His remains were enshrined in the Temple of the Sun, where the Priestesses cried over him night and day.
+A living legend in life, Neijar's name and reputation achieved immortality in death.
+His body was enshrined in the Temple of the Sun, where the Priestesses cried over him night and day.
+Being the son of a god, his remains did not decay.
 Rumors ignited that his pride and vanity drove him to commit ritual suicide in his prime so as to preserve both his beauty and unblemished martial record.
 He fathered no children, but left behind an ideological legacy that inspired the generations to come.
 Over time all traces of the controversies surrounding his life were forgotten, and he came to be depicted as a warm-hearted hero.
 Little did he know that he was playing right into destiny’s clutches, for here at the height of Lossi's greatest civilization were sown the seeds of the world's ultimate doom.

 back to Stories Index